krezreb/301hub/README.md

 # Getting started

 * You'll need a server with a fixed ip, docker and docker-compose with ports 80 and 443 exposed to the internets
-* Create one or more dns A records pointing to your server's ip
+* Create one or more dns A records or CNAMEs pointing to your server
 * clone this repository
 * make a conf.json that has the same formatting as the above example.
-* For each A record, create a redirect
+* For each dns record, create a redirect
 * Make a docker volume called 301hub_sslcerts `docker volume create 301hub_sslcerts` this will contain the ssl certs (duh)
 * `docker-compose build; docker-compose up -d` and voilà

 # Additional stuff to know
 * 301hub uses let's encrypt for its SSL certs.
 It auto requests them and auto renews them (they expire every 90 days) out of the box.
 * Non valid entries in conf.json will not cause failure, nginx will still come up, but the redirect will not work.
 You'll want to check the docker logs `docker-compose logs nginx`
+* When you run setup it will check that the "from" domain actually resolves to its self.
+It also checks that the "to" field does NOT resolve to its self to avoid inifinite loops
 * Visitors who go to your ip using the ip or a hostname for which there is no redirect will get a big a fat HTTP 500 in their face.
+* nginx is rate limited to 5 requests per second per ip
 * the included nginx configuration is meant to be pretty secure and low memory, you can run this on a small cheapo server and not need to worry about firewall stuff.
+* You can manually run setup at any time in a running container to take configuration changes into account and renew any eligible certificates

 <img src='301.png'>